openfisca/openfisca-doc/en/install.md

 You need [Git](http://www.git-scm.com/) tool to be installed on your system.

-To learn some Git basics, you can follow this crash course: https://try.github.io/.

 It is important to have your "openfisca" Conda environment [activated](http://conda.pydata.org/docs/test-drive.html#managing-environments) starting from now.

 Create a working directory like `~/Dev/openfisca` and go inside.